agsb/immu/docs/UseMemory.md

 ### The dictionary

 The dictionary of words is composed by two lists, name and code.
-At begging of Forth these lists are separate: The name list was a linked list with references to next name and to code of word; The code list is just a sequence of pieces of codes.
-The name list grows backwards form end of free memoty and the code list grows from begin from free memory.
+In the beginining of Forth, these lists are separate: The name list was a linked list with references to next name and to code of word; The code list is just a sequence of pieces of codes.
+The name list grows backwards from end of free memory and the code list grows from begin from free memory.
+The name list have a format as [REFERENCE TO NEXT WORD, SIZE and FLAGS, NAME OF WORD, REFERENCE TO CODE] and name list